buenavista62/BCC22_new/README.md

 ## Team page

-The [team page](https://bcc-giftcards.vercel.app/team) contains some further information about the us as a team.
+The [team page](https://bcc-giftcards.vercel.app/team) contains some further information about us as a team.

 ## NFTs